 - Collecting process reviews from line workers.

-The DataMyte Digital Clipboard is a reliable workflow automation software that can help streamline any potential workflow process you want to implement in your business.
+The DataMyte Digital Clipboard is a reliable low-code workflow automation software that can help streamline any potential workflow process you want to implement in your business.
 Corrective and preventive actions are no exception.

 With the DataMyte Digital Clipboard, you can: